-We are very delighted that you have shown interest in our enterprise.
-Data protection is of a particularly high priority for the management of the SUMA Rührtechnik GmbH.
-The use of the Internet pages of the SUMA Rührtechnik GmbH is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
-If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.
+We are very pleased about your interest in our company.
+Data protection is of a particularly high priority for the management of SUMA Rührtechnik GmbH.
+The use of the Internet pages of the SUMA Rührtechnik GmbH is possible without any indication of personal data.
+However, if a data subject wants to use special services of our enterprise via our website, processing of personal data could become necessary.
+If processing of personal data is necessary and if there is no legal basis for such processing, we will generally obtain the consent of the data subject.

-The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to the SUMA Rührtechnik GmbH.
-By means of this data protection declaration, our enterprise would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process.
-Furthermore, data subjects are informed, by means of this data protection declaration, of the rights to which they are entitled.
+The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation, and in accordance with the country-specific data protection regulations applicable to the SUMA Rührtechnik GmbH.
+By means of this data protection declaration, our enterprise would like to inform the public about the type, scope and purpose of the personal data collected, used and processed by us.
+Furthermore, data subjects are informed of their rights by means of this data protection declaration.

 As the controller, the SUMA Rührtechnik GmbH has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
-However, Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
-For this reason, every data subject is free to transfer personal data to us via alternative means, e.g. by telephone.
+Nevertheless, Internet-based data transmissions can always be subject to security vulnerabilities, so that absolute protection cannot be guaranteed.
+For this reason, every data subject is free to transmit personal data to us by alternative means, for example by telephone.

-The data protection declaration of the SUMA Rührtechnik GmbH is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
-Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
-To ensure this, we would like to first explain the terminology used.
+The data protection declaration of SUMA Rührtechnik GmbH is based on the terms used by the European Directive and Ordinance Maker when issuing the Basic Data Protection Regulation (DS-GVO).
+Our data protection declaration should be easy to read and understand for the public as well as for our customers and business partners.
+To ensure this, we would like to explain the terms used in advance.

 b) Data subject